gemforce-team/BezelModLoader/README.md

 ## Hotkeys
 At the moment there is only one key combination:
 ```
 Ctrl+Alt+Shift+Home - reload all mods.
-Works only when in a field (playing a level).
-This is used for debugging.
+This is used for debugging \ development.
+Does not reapply coremods, but will load additional mods were added to the `Mods` folder after starting the game.
 ```